shakjm/Exercises/README.md

 Exercises that are done are listed as below.

 1. KNN Classifier based on Adrian Rosebrock's Deep Learning textbook, with adjustments done to fit own files.
 (KNN-Classifier)
 2. Neural Network (Simple 2input, 3 hidden layers and 2 output model) with backpropogation training.
+(Lost the Reference, will update)

 # Tips for beginners like myself (Research Student with zero experience in Machine Learning)